MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/4_cloning_a_repo/README.md

 4. Select a the game_design_tutorials local path for your cloned repo inside your Documents.
 5. Select "clone".
 6. Let's take a look at what you just cloned.
 You should now have access to all of these files in this current repo, locally on your computer.
 (Menu bar, Repository > Show in Finder).
 See if you can find a bullet, hero, monster, and explosion picture inside "LG1_Using_Construct3 > module_1.0_ghost_shooter > game_assets".
-You're going to need to copy/paste these files inside your repo.
+Later in this module, you'll need to copy/paste these files inside your repo.
+Do not do this yet.

 <img width="500" alt="Screen Shot 2022-11-22 at 15 41 04" src="https://user-images.githubusercontent.com/101632496/203342431-e80676cd-d1ea-46fd-b008-167f39137a67.png">